erpranavknigam/TodoListApi/readme.md

     ## Usage

     You can interact with the API using tools like curl, Postman, or by integrating with your frontend application.

+    ## API Endpoints

+    ### User Authentication

+    * POST api/v1/auth/register

+    Description: Register a new user.
+    Request Body:
+    ```
+    {
+      "username": "user",
+      "email": "user@email.com"
+      "password": "password"
+    }
+    ```
+    Response: Success or error message with a token

+    * POST api/v1/auth/login

+    Description: Log in an existing user.
+    Request Body:
+    ```
+    {
+    "username": "user",
+    "password": "password"
+    }
+    ```
+    Response: Authentication token